• If you'd like to have my daily paintings delivered right to your email box, just.....

 Please click here to play the audio file of Andy Lafreniere and me playing a pair of Humphrey guitars while you read this post.
 The piece is “The One”, by California composer Peter Madlem.

 When my Ramirez classical guitar slipped from my grasp on a flight of stairs in 1979, splitting in three places, it led me to the doorstep of classical guitarmaker Thomas Humphrey.
-As I rang his doorbell on West 72nd Street in Manhattan, with my damaged instrument, I didn’t know that I was about to meet one of my closest friends, or that I’d end up owning four of his amazing guitars, or that our future spouses and children would play together in the brook behind our house and his, and that we’d watch them grow together until his untimely death last Wednesday.
+As I rang his doorbell on West 72nd Street in Manhattan, with my damaged instrument, I didn’t know that I was about to meet one of my closest friends, or that I’d end up owning four of his amazing guitars, or that our future spouses and children would play together in the brooks behind our house and his, and that we’d watch them grow together until his untimely death last Wednesday.

 Tom’s entire workshop at that time was crammed into a small bedroom in his New York City apartment.
 He worked day and night, tirelessly unlocking the secrets to producing instruments with a sound he heard clearly in his head, but not yet in a classical guitar.
 Already well-known as a luthier in New York, his apartment was affectionately referred to as Grand Central Station.
 Musicians would congregate, friends would come and go, and there were more fabulous spur-of-the-moment classical guitar performances there than in the concert halls of New York City.
 Tom’s magnetic personality, wonderful sense of humor, and beautiful-sounding instruments drew guitar players from near and far.
 His reputation sky-rocketed when he developed and patented his Millennium design, and his name became a household word for guitarists world-wide.
 The elevated fingerboard gave players easier access to the high reaches of the instrument, and combined with his unique bracing design, increased it’s projection.